kinjalsri/kinjalsri/README.md

 - 📫 How to reach me **kinjalsri01@gmail.com**

-- ⚡ Fun fact **When I'm not writing code, I'm probably writing a song.
+- ⚡ Fun fact **I'm probably writing a song when I'm not writing code.
 Multitasking is my superpower!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">